nihal111/nihal111.github.io/_posts/2018-07-09-japan-lookback.markdown

 ![Lounge]({{ site.baseurl }}/img/tokyo/oshima.jpg "Oshima"){:style="max-height: 500px;"}

 ### Week 6: Conquering Mt.
 Fuji
-This was probably the stupidest, albeit the most adventurous thing I did in Japan.
-The proper and recommended way to climb Mt.
-Fuji and witness the literally 'breath-taking' sunrise involves making a climb during day, and resting in a hut for the night, waking up energized and making to the top just in time for the sunrise.
-We weren't able to book a hut, thanks to our last moment planning and we decided to do it the hard way- rush to the top, see the sunrise and come back.
+This was probably the stupidest, yet most adventurous thing I did in Japan.
+The proper way to climb Mt.
+Fuji and witness the literally breathtaking sunrise involves climbing during the day, resting in a mountain hut overnight, and waking up energised to summit just in time for sunrise.
+We weren't able to book a hut (thanks to our last-minute planning), so we decided to do it the hard way: rush to the top, see the sunrise, and come back.
-We made it to the 5th station at around 16:00 and started the climb at 19:30.
-The Yoshida trail is the easiest way to the top and that's the one we took.
-With frequent stops, we took it slow and made it to the top at 04:00 just in time to see the sunrise.
-The view was nothing short of spectacular, but it was freezing cold at the summit.
-The temperature touched zero degree Celcius and there were super strong chilly winds blowing.
-Altitude sickness and asphixiation had started taking a toll on me.
-It was a super cloudy day and the crater was completely shielded with fog.
-The sun was hidden behind the clouds intermittently too.
-Somehow, I survived and started descending.
-The descent was torturous with steep curved paths that have slippery gravel for extremely long stretches.
-With an extreme body ache and a severe headache, I took the bus to take me home.
+We made it to the 5th station around 16:00 and started the climb at 19:30.
+The Yoshida trail is the easiest route to the top, and that's the one we took.
+With frequent stops, we took it slow and reached the summit at 04:00 -- just in time for sunrise.
+The view was spectacular, but it was absolutely freezing at the top.
+Temperatures touched zero degrees Celsius with fierce winds that cut right through you.
+Altitude sickness and asphyxiation had started taking a toll on me.
+It was cloudy, the crater was completely shrouded in fog, and the sun kept hiding behind clouds.
+Somehow I survived and started descending.
+The descent was torturous -- steep, winding paths covered in slippery gravel for what felt like an eternity.
+With extreme body ache and a pounding headache, I practically crawled onto the bus home.

 {: .center}
 ![Lounge]({{ site.baseurl }}/img/tokyo/mtfuji.jpg "Mt.
 Fuji"){:style="max-height: 500px;"}

-There were a few mini adventures on weekdays, but the bulk of my expeditions in Japan have been recorded above.
-Woo!
+There were a few mini adventures on weekdays, but the bulk of my Japan expeditions are captured above.
+What a summer.